ewdlop/RIP-Earth/README.md

 How can geodesics be used in hyperbolic spaces?

-And How can there be any geodesics in hyperbolic spaces?
+And How can there be any geodesics in hyperbolic spaces(curve)?

 "it is not touching" and so it is not definable.